 In the ensuing years, Amy attended the Vancouver School of Arts and Academics, where she continued to study creative writing, visual art and played viola in the school orchestra.
 During this time, she began the very early sketches of what would eventually evolve into the Cadicle series.

-Amy received a Bachelor of Science degree in Psychology from Portland State University, and also pursued minors in Professional Writing and Business Administration.
+Amy graduated summa cum laude with a Bachelor of Science degree in Psychology from Portland State University and also received minors in Professional Writing and Business Administration.
 During her freshman year, she was awarded the John Redman Freshman Writing Award.

 After graduating, she moved to Portland, Oregon, and began working in business development for an energy efficiency consulting firm.
 Over the next several years, she primarily wrote proposals to prospective utility clients and managed the proposal development process.
 She then transitioned from energy efficiency into the architectural, engineering, and planning industry.
 However, she eventually succumbed to the writing bug.

 Amy began self-publishing in 2015 with her debut Cadicle series.
 She released Architects of Destiny, the first volume in the Cadicle space opera saga, in April 2015.
-Since then, she has published the complete seven-volume Cadicle series, the Dark Stars Trilogy, the four-book Mindspace Series set in the Cadicle universe, and various standalone works and short fiction.
+Since then, she has published the complete Cadicle series, the Dark Stars Trilogy, the four-book Mindspace Series, numerous co-authored works set in the ever-expanding Cadicle Universe, as well as various standalone books and short fiction.
 She began writing full-time in April 2017.